grassking100/reinforcement_learning/README.md

-# A implmentation of the reinforcement learning for CartPole-v0
+# A implementation of the reinforcement learning for CartPole-v0

 ## The step plot of the result
 ![step](https://user-images.githubusercontent.com/16127951/145727086-1cf0cf31-c953-413c-ae94-3a639724778e.jpeg)